-The goal of treating early stage and locally advanced breast cancer is to remove the cancer and keep it from coming back (called recurrence or relapse).
+The goal of treating early and locally advanced breast cancer is to remove the cancer and keep it from coming back (breast cancer recurrence).

 Learn about follow-up care after breast cancer treatment.

 When a local recurrence is found, it’s treated in much the same way as the first breast cancer.

 The tumor is removed by the surgeon, examined by the pathologist and tested for hormone receptor status, HER2 status and other characteristics.

 Tests are also done to be sure there's no sign of metastasis.